chaos-polymtl/lethe/doc/source/examples/cfd-dem/square-fluidized-bed/square-fluidized-bed.rst

 CFD-DEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We also enable grad_div stabilisation in order to improve local mass conservation.
+We also enable grad_div stabilization in order to improve local mass conservation.
 The void fraction time derivative is enabled to account for the time variation of the void fraction.

 .. note::
     For certain simulations, this parameter should be disabled to improve stability of the solver.